Pronunciation model: Manx English

 A noticeable feature in the speech of current MXE speakers is the strong syllabicity of /n/ and /l/ consonants in e.g. gibbin, carval, Tynwald.
 Schwa appears more likely with certain types of more complex clusters, as in loaghtan, tholtan.
 The present participle suffix -ing is given both as more traditional MXE /ən/ and increasingly common /ɪŋ/.

 Clusters: Formerly /hw-/ wh- words are realized as /(k)w-/.
 Word-final clusters /nd ld lt st lv nt ft/ are often reduced to the first element, and the likelihood of such reduction is indicated on a case-by-case basis.

 Glottal stop and lenited allophones of /t/ may be noted where appropriate in the audio of our MXE speakers, but are covered by the phonemic-level transcription of /t/.
 Similarly, a palatal variant of the /l/ sound may be heard where orthographic li sequences occur (e.g. traa dy liooar).

 Manx English at one point was at least partially (if not fully) rhotic, but is now a non-rhotic variety.
 In some contexts /r/ is realized with a tap or trill, a feature potentially noted in the audio but not in transcription.
-Linking /r/ is a feature (in e.g. your oxter), with intrusive /r/ (in e.g. saw an) more variable and therefore bracketed.
+Linking /r/ is a feature (in e.g. over-age), with intrusive /r/ (in e.g. drawing) more variable and therefore bracketed.